ppmarq1/gq_take_home/README.md

 ## Testing

 There are currently two areas tested - the controllers and basic system tests.
-It is expected that the test suite will be extended to support your new functionality.
+It is expected that the test suite will be extended to support your new functionality..